 Grains and baked goods aren’t exactly the best when it comes to brain health.
 Most breads sold at grocery stores contain chemical preservatives to extend shelf life as well as added salts and sugars.
 In fact, some breads contain more sugar than candy!

 This simple veggie power bowl packs a ton of nutrition.
 It’s one of our favorite healthy fall dinner recipes because it contains so many ingredients to support the brain and memory.
-Butternut squash, beets, parsnips, kale, avocado, walnuts, and dried cranberries get tossed with a flavorful tahini dressing.
-Walnuts not only look like the brain, they support cognitive health, too!
-Evidence suggests that 1–2 oz of walnuts per day can improve memory, learning, and motor skills.
+Sweet potatoes, red onion, broccoli, and kale get tossed with a flavorful tahina, extra-virgin olive oil, and chili powder.

-If you want to impress your friends at a dinner party (or simply enjoy a decadent dinner), try this gourmet mushroom risotto.
-Arborio rice gets slow-cooked with chicken broth (bonus points if you make it homemade).
+If you want to impress your friends at a dinner party (or simply enjoy a decadent dinner), try this cauliflower mushroom risotto.
+Arborio rice gets replaced with healthier low-carb cauliflower rice, slow-cooked with chicken broth (bonus points if you make it homemade).
 A hearty chicken bone broth contains lots of collagen, a type of protein that supports bones, muscles, and blood.
 Portobello and white mushrooms add an earthy flavor and have nutrition benefits of their own.
 Research shows that integrating mushrooms into your diet can protect brain health.